Can an activity tracker help keep your kids motivated?

 I asked my crew, aged 9, 7 and 5, to put three of the most recommended kids’ activity trackers through their paces.
 In order for me to keep up with them, I decided to trial the Garmin Vivosmart 3.
 Below is a review of how we got on:

-What I particularly liked about this watch, was the ability to stay connected to my child’s activity throughout the day (even when they were at school).
+What I particularly liked about this tracker, was the ability to stay connected to my child’s activity throughout the day (even when they were at school).
 I simply needed to access the app and it provided me with a list of stats from steps to sleep.
 Just having this tracker around his wrist, gave my son the additional nudge he often needs to get up and go, and the reminders to move were an additional bonus.

 Taking the focus away from weight and onto fitness, I was pleased to see that this device did not include calories burned, but instead aims for a 60 minute per day active goal.